dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 --------------

-For illustrative purposes, the following code purposely weakens the :ref:`concepts__chain_strength` (strength of the coupling between qubits ``45`` and ``46``, which represent variable :math:`z`).
-The first line prints the range of values available for the D-Wave system this code is executed on.
+For illustrative purposes, the following code purposely weakens the :ref:`chain strength <concepts__chain_strength>` (strength of the coupling between qubits ``45`` and ``46``, which represent variable :math:`z`).
 By explicitly setting chain strength to a low value of 0.25, the two qubits are not strongly correlated and the result is that many returned samples represent invalid states for an AND gate.

 .. note:: The next code requires the use of Ocean's
     :std:doc:`docs_inspector/sdk_index` tool.